Spencer Greenhalgh

 Rosenberg, J. M., Koehler, M. J., Akcaoglu, M., Greenhalgh, S. P., & Hamilton, E. R. (2016).
 State Educational Twitter Hashtags: An introduction and research agenda.
 In G. Chamblee & L. Langlub (Eds.), Proceedings of Society for Information Technology & Teacher Education International Conference 2016 (pp. 355-360).
 Waynesville, NC: Association for the Advancement of Computing in Education (AACE).

 Greenhalgh, S. P., Rosenberg, J. M., Keenan, S., & Koehler, M. J. (2015, November).
 An investigation of the use of digital portfolios for understanding educators' technology knowledge.
-Paper presented at the Association for Educational Communications and Technology International Convention, Indianapolis, IN.
+Paper presented at the Association for Educational Communications and Technology International Convention.

 Rosenberg, J. M., Akcaoglu, M., Hamilton, E., Greenhalgh, S. P., & Koehler, M. J. (2015, November).
 Tweeting U.S.A.: An examination of State Educational Twitter Hashtags (SETHs).
-Paper presented at the Association for Educational Communications and Technology International Convention, Indianapolis, IN.
+Paper presented at the Association for Educational Communications and Technology International Convention.

 Boltz, L. O., Arnold, B. & Greenhalgh, S. (2015).
 Players, features, and enjoyment: Entertainment games as models for educational games.
 In D. Rutledge & D. Slykhuis (Eds.), Proceedings of Society for Information Technology & Teacher Education International Conference 2015 (pp. 822-829).
 Chesapeake, VA: Association for the Advancement of Computing in Education (AACE).